How this nonfiction PB “Jes’ Happened”

 That’s when Don threw a book launch party for himself — actually his first-ever bookstore signing event — to celebrate the release of It Jes’ Happened: When Bill Traylor Started to Draw.

 It’s a picture book bio about an impoverished folk artist whose pictures, drawn on scratch cardboard and paper in the 1930s and 1940s now hang in top museums and fetch tens of thousands of dollars from serious collectors.

-The book has already received rave and starred reviews in The Horn Book, Kirkus, School Library Journal and Publisher’s Weekly.
+The book has already received rave and starred reviews in The Horn Book, Kirkus, School Library Journal, and Publisher’s Weekly.

-You can imagine the scene: Family, friends and fans (including author and or illustrator pals from the dynamic Austin SCBWI chapter) swarming the second floor of Austin’s renown indie-book store, BookPeople.
+You can imagine the scene: Family, friends, and fans (including author and or illustrator pals from the dynamic Austin SCBWI chapter) swarming the second floor of Austin’s renowned indie-book store, BookPeople.
 A kids’ art-making station littered with markers and paper hosted by Don’s illustrator friends.
 Easels propped up by the podium for a creative sketching showdown by audience members.
 A refreshments table piled with baked treats.
 A funny banner unfurled by members of Don’s author group, the Texas Sweethearts and Scoundrels.

 In the two videos — excerpts from a longer video interview Don gave for students of Mark Mitchell’s Make Your Splashes – Make Your Marks! children’s book illustration course, Don talks about his experience of coming up with the words for It Jes Happened.

 The real story of Traylor who began making his drawings when he was 85 and living homeless on the streets in Montgomery is a jaw dropper.